openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 maintains a list of known network services, SDK clients, routers, enrollments, policies, and much more!
 All of these pieces working together to create a Ziti Network.
 A Ziti Network is an overlay network
-\- meaning it creates a virtual network on top of some other network referred to as the underlay network.
+\- meaning it creates a virtual network on top of a concrete network referred to as the underlay network.

 In the Ziti Network, all network resources are modeled as services in